 Europe is an area of great importance in and to the world through its cultural heritage; its political, economic, military, and religious histories; its literature, music, film, and philosophy; as well as in its recent emergence as a new kind of international form through the European Union.

 Boston University’s European Studies program combines a unifying regional focus with a multidisciplinary approach, enabling students to bring together courses that develop their language skills; social, historical, and cultural knowledge; and political, economic, and international relations expertise.
-Combined with a study abroad program in Europe and a capstone interdisciplinary course in the senior year, students are able to integrate their European academic and cultural experiences with their disciplinary interests.
+Combined with a study abroad program in Europe and an interdisciplinary capstone course in the senior year, students are able to integrate their academic and cultural experiences with their disciplinary interests.

-The European interdisciplinary studies program offers a 10-course major and a 6-course minor, both drawing on the resources of 13 CAS departments and on Boston University Study Abroad programs in England, France, Germany, Ireland, Italy, Spain, and Switzerland.
+The European interdisciplinary studies program offers a 10-course major and a 6-course minor, both of which draw on the resources of the Pardee School of Global Studies, the College of Arts & Sciences and Boston University Study Abroad programs in Europe as well as on Boston University’s other schools and colleges.

 For more information, please visit:

-If you have questions about the major or minor in European Studies, please contact the Pardee School Undergraduate Program Office:
+If you have additional questions about the major or minor in European Studies, please contact the Undergraduate Program Office: